mbaldwinsmith/mindfulprayerapp/README.md

 - **Guided daily check-ins** for morning, midday, and evening rhythms including consecration, stillness, examen, rosary decades, and more.
 - **Progress metrics** with quick totals for breath meditation minutes, Jesus Prayer counts, victories over temptations, and other customisable stats.
 - **Weekly anchors** to remember Mass, confession, fasting, and accountability commitments.
-- **Secure-by-default storage** that stays on-device by default, with optional Google Drive sync for seamless multi-device use.
+- **Secure-by-default storage** that stays on-device, plus manual export/import tools for moving data between browsers.
 - **Offline-first experience** powered by a service worker so the app works even without a connection.

 ## Quick start (GitHub Pages)